2002 American League Division Series: Game 4

 With New York facing elimination, they sent David Wells to the mound.
 They struck first in the second off Jarrod Washburn on Robin Ventura's RBI double with runners on first and third, but the Angels tied the game in the second when Shawn Wooten scored from third on an error on David Eckstein's ground ball.
 The Yankees regained the lead in the fifth when Juan Rivera reached first on Third Basemen Troy Glaus's throwing error, moved to second on a double, and scored on Derek Jeter's sacrifice fly, but the Angels exploded for eight runs in the bottom of the inning.
 Shawn Wooten's lead-off home run tied the game, then Anaheim hit five consecutive singles with one out, the last three scoring a run each, to chase Wells.
 Ramiro Mendoza relieved Wells and allowed an RBI single to Wooten and a two-run double to Bengie Molina.
 Jorge Posada's lead-off home run in the sixth off Brendan Donnelly made it 9–3 Angels.
 Next inning, the Yankees loaded the bases with one out off Francisco Rodriguez but scored just once on a wild pitch.
 In the ninth, the Yankees hit three consecutive two-out singles, the last of which to Raul Mondesi scoring Bernie Williams before Nick Johnson popped out to end the game and series.
-Anaheim's victory secured their place in the American League Championship Series and ended the Yankees' bid for a fifth consecutive World Series appearance.
-It was the Yankees' first Division Series loss since the 1997 ALDS when they were defeated by the eventual American League Champion Cleveland Indians 3 games to 2.
+Anaheim's victory secured their place in the American League Championship Series as their first ever postseason series win.
+It also ended the Yankees' bid for a fifth consecutive World Series appearance as their first loss in a Division Series since 1997.